 "45 Vegetarian Protein Sources You Should Be Eating" Review

-Are you looking for protein sources outside of meat?
-Here are my favorites from the recent weight loss list "45 Vegetarian Protein Sources You Should Be Eating".
+Are you looking for protein sources other than meat?
+Here are my favorites from the recent weight loss list "45 Vegetarian Protein Sources You Should Be Eating."

 Eggs are a great source of heart-healthy monounsaturated and polyunsaturated fats and are an excellent source of protein, with 6 grams of the stuff in a single 70-calorie egg.

-Personal Trainer Wisdom: The word vegetarian is defined as "relating to the exclusion of meat or other animal products from the diet".
-If this is so, why are eggs, which is an animal product, on this list of vegetarian protein sources?
-My guess is that people still think eggs are dairy (thanks to the lobbyist-influenced version of health, the Food Pyramid)...and dairy, for some unknown reason, is not considered an animal product (which doesn't make sense).
+Personal Trainer Wisdom: The word vegetarian is defined as "relating to the exclusion of meat or other animal products from the diet."
+If so, why are eggs, an animal product, on this list of vegetarian protein sources?
+I guess that people still think eggs are dairy (thanks to the lobbyist-influenced version of health, the Food Pyramid)...and dairy, for some unknown reason, is not considered an animal product (which doesn't make sense).
 Moral of the story: Eggs don’t belong on this list, but, yet again, they have appeared on another vegetarian list.
-Nevertheless, if you choose to eat an animal protein, I think eggs are the best whole nutritional option after fish and seafood.
-Like all animal products that cause inflammation, though, you should be mindful of its effect on your body.
+Nevertheless, if you eat animal protein, I think eggs are the best nutritional option after fish and seafood.
+Like all animal products that cause inflammation, you should be mindful of its effect on your body.

 A single cup of edamame contains 17 grams of protein, 8 grams of fiber, and is a great source of heart-healthy fats.

-Personal Trainer Wisdom: If you choose a soy product, I believe that this is the only acceptable form.
+Personal Trainer Wisdom: If you choose a soy product, this is the only acceptable form.
 Why?
 It's whole and unprocessed, of course.
-I'll admit, though, there is much to debate about the health benefits of soy.
+I'll admit, though, that there is much to debate about the health benefits of soy.
 To be safe, limit your consumption (think GMOs).

 In just half a cup of almonds, you get 15 grams of protein, 9 grams of fiber, and high levels of calcium, magnesium, phosphorus, and vitamin K. Whether you're eating them raw, using almond flour in your cooking, or adding them to your salad, almonds are one of the easiest ways to get more protein in a meat-free diet.